Canon 100D vs G1X

 |117 x 91 x 69 mm, 407 g||117 x 81 x 65 mm, 534 g|

 Body comparison: Canon 100D vs G1X

 An illustration of the physical size and weight of the Canon 100D and the Canon G1 X is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X is notably smaller (11 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the G1X are weather-sealed.